 KFC rolled out mobile pre-ordering service on a nationwide basis in December 2016, which allows guests to order online and pick up in store.
 Pizza Hut launched table-side mobile ordering in 2018, which enables guests to order by scanning a QR code with their mobile phone.
 Now mobile ordering is a standard feature of our Super Apps including the KFC Super App and the Pizza Hut Super App.
 Guests can also order through our proprietary mini programs embedded in WeChat.
 In addition, in certain commercial districts, in-store kiosks provide guests with convenient and fast digital ordering options.
 We continuously enhance our Super Apps to address the needs of customers and improve their digital experience.
-For example, in 2021, we launched a personalized menu display in the KFC Super App and introduced an "order together" feature in the Pizza Hut Super App.
-In 2021, digital orders accounted for approximately 86% of KFC and Pizza Hut Company sales.
+For example, in 2022, we launched a smart order system to enhance the customer experience by reducing customer wait times and providing real-time order status.
+In 2022, digital orders accounted for approximately 89% of KFC and Pizza Hut Company sales.